Skip to main content

 13th Month Salary

 Malta does not have a distinct law or regulation that requires the payment of a 13th month’s salary.
-Instead, employment conditions and benefits in Malta are primarily regulated by the Employment and Industrial Relations Act.
+Instead, employment conditions and benefits in Malta are primarily regulated by the Employment and Industrial Relations Act and subsidiary legislation.

 Termination, Severance Pay and Notice Period